DePaul University Teaching and Learning Conference

 Our keynote speaker, Michele DiPietro, together with their former colleagues from Carnegie Mellon, co-authored the critically acclaimed book How Learning Works: 7 Research-Based Principles for Smart Teaching.
 DiPietro is the Executive Director of the Center for Excellence in Teaching and Learning and a Professor of Statistics at Kennesaw State University in Marietta, Georgia.
 A former president of the Professional and Organizational Development (POD) Network in Higher Education and current board member of the International Consortium for Educational Development, DiPietro has presented extensively on the connection between inclusive teaching methods and evidence-based principles for effective pedagogies.

-Presentations on this year's theme are encouraged to address diversity and inclusion in its many intersecting dimensions, including race and ethnicity; sex and gender; socio-economic status and prior educational attainment; religion and culture; language proficiency, nationality, and immigration status; visible and invisible disabilities, etc. Here are some example guiding questions that presentations may address:
+Presentations on this year's theme will address diversity and inclusion in its many intersecting dimensions, including race and ethnicity; sex and gender; socio-economic status and prior educational attainment; religion and culture; language proficiency, nationality, and immigration status; visible and invisible disabilities, etc. Below are some example guiding questions that presentations may address:

 - What distinguishes a welcoming learning environment from a non-welcoming one?